malekbenz/malekbenz/_posts/2016-02-02-First-web-application-with-ExpressJs.md

 Express js is great for creating web application and web API.

-So... let's build our first web application with express , `HelloExpress` application. if you didn't have node js already installed you can [Install & run your first application Nodejs](/blog/2015/12/22/install-run-your-first-application-nodejs).
+So... let's build our first web application with express , `HelloExpress` application. if you don't have node js already installed you can [Install & run your first application Nodejs](/blog/2015/12/22/install-run-your-first-application-nodejs).

 ## Install express